melismae/alaska/README.md

-# alaska
+# iflyalaska

+Repo for #IFlyAlaska Sprinklr challenge.
+Link is TBD, but for now, here's how to run.

 First, install the dependencies:

 `$ npm install`

-For JavaScript development, use the webpack dev server... it has hot reloading
+For JavaScript development, use the webpack dev server... it has hot reloading of JS & CSS

-`$ npm run start`

-To watch the CSS files, use the following command (styles do not hot reload):

-`$ npm run watch:css`
+`$ npm run dev`

 To build the app, use